ANCIR/grano/docs/index.rst

 In the future, the following additional services will be available:

-* A RESTful web API to read and write graph information, and export options for more specific network file formats.
 * A web-based property editor for graph entities and relations.
 * Computation of graph metrics and aggregate reports based on entity properties.